Students who enter the BA degree with 24 or more credits of advanced standing will begin their degree in U1.

 If you were granted a lump sum of transfer credits as "TRNS XXX" upon your admission to McGill Faculty of Arts, you may wish to have these credits articulated in order to use them towards program requirements as illustrated in “EXAMPLE B”.

-How do you transfer credits completed at another university, prior to your admission to McGill, towards your McGill BA degree ?
+How do you transfer credits completed at another university, prior to your registration at McGill, towards your McGill BA degree ?

 Step 1: Ensure that you accurately declared all previous university-level studies on your admission application.
-If the university studies you completed prior to your admission to McGill are not accurately recorded on your Minerva student record, please consult with Service Point to discuss any missing information.
+If the university studies you completed prior to your registration at McGill are not accurately recorded on your Minerva student record, please consult with Service Point to discuss any missing information.

 Step 2: Ensure that your previous college/university sends your official transcript to McGill